-- (D) (i) Within-60 days of receiving the director's written comments, or of a consultation pursuant to this subdivision, whichever is later or the due date of the director's written comments if they are not none are received, the lead agency shall accept or reject approve or deny an operator's annual financial assurance cost estimate.
-In approving a financial assurance cost estimate, the lead agency, with the concurrence of the operator, may modify the financial assurance cost estimate as necessary to correct deficiencies identified by the director or lead agency. - (ii) The lead agency shall give the director at least 30 days' notice of the time, place, and date of the hearing at which the annual financial assurance cost estimate is scheduled to be approved by the lead agency. - (iii) If no hearing is required by this chapter, local ordinance, or other state law, the lead agency shall provide 30 days' notice to the director that it intends to approve the annual financial assurance cost estimate.

-(E) Within-30 days of the lead agency's-acceptance approval of the annual financial assurance cost estimate, the lead agency shall send the director its final response to the director's comments.

-- (6) If the lead agency determines an operator's annual financial assurance cost estimate is inadequate, the lead agency shall specify the reasons for that determination.
-The operator shall have 30 days to appeal that denial pursuant to subdivision (e) of Section 2770 or provide a revised financial assurance cost estimate incorporating the suggested changes to the director and the lead agency for approval by the lead agency pursuant to this section. - (e) (1) Within-- 30 days of the lead agency's approval of a financial assurance cost estimate pursuant to this section, the operator shall provide the lead agency and the director an appropriate financial assurance mechanism.-The operator shall provide this financial assurance mechanism even if the director has appealed the approval pursuant to subdivision (e) of Section 2770. - (2) (A) Within-- 15 days of receiving a financial assurance mechanism pursuant to this subdivision, or subdivision (c) of Section 2773.1 the lead agency and the director shall review the financial assurance mechanism to determine if the type of mechanism, including the release instructions, meets the requirements of this chapter. - (3) A financial assurance mechanism utilizing any of the forms provided as Appendix D, Appendix E-1, Appendix E-2, Appendix E-3, and Appendix F to the guidelines adopted by the board pursuant to subdivision (f) of section 2773.1 shall be deemed to meet the requirements of this chapter.
-A financial assurance mechanism considered by the lead agency or the director to not meet the requirements of this chapter shall be returned to the operator with correction instructions as to the type and release language of the financial assurance mechanism. - (B) Financial assurance mechanisms determined to be noncompliant with this chapter shall be returned to the operator with instructions on how to correct the type or release instructions of the financial assurance mechanism. - (3) By July 1, 2017, the board shall adopt forms to implement this subdivision as necessary.
-The forms shall be subject to the requirements of the Administrative Procedure Act (Chapter 3.5
+- (D) (i) Within 60 days of receiving the director's written comments, or of a consultation pursuant to this subdivision, whichever is later or the due date of the director's written comments if none are received, the lead agency shall approve or deny an operator's annual financial assurance cost estimate. - (ii) The lead agency shall give the director at least 30 days' notice of the time, place, and date of the hearing at which the annual financial assurance cost estimate is scheduled to be approved by the lead agency. - (iii) If no hearing is required by this chapter, local ordinance, or other state law, the lead agency shall provide 30 days' notice to the director that it intends to approve the annual financial assurance cost estimate. - (E) Within 30 days of the lead agency's approval of the annual financial assurance cost estimate, the lead agency shall send the director its final response to the director's comments. - (6) If the lead agency determines an operator's annual financial assurance cost estimate is inadequate, the lead agency shall specify the reasons for that determination.
+The operator shall have 30 days to appeal that denial pursuant to subdivision (e) of Section 2770 or provide a revised financial assurance cost estimate incorporating the suggested changes to the lead agency for approval by the lead agency pursuant to this section. - (e) (1) Within 30 days of the lead agency's approval of a financial assurance cost estimate pursuant to this section, the operator shall provide the lead agency and the director an appropriate financial assurance mechanism. - (2) (A) Within 15 days of receiving a financial assurance mechanism pursuant to this subdivision, or subdivision (c) of Section 2773.1 the lead agency and the director shall review the financial assurance mechanism to determine if the type of mechanism, including the release instructions, meets the requirements of this chapter. - (B) Financial assurance mechanisms determined to be noncompliant with this chapter shall be returned to the operator with instructions on how to correct the type or release instructions of the financial assurance mechanism.